emericg/SmartServoFramework/README.md

-SmartServoFramework 0.91
+SmartServoFramework 0.92
 ========================

 ## Introduction

 SmartServoFramework is a C++ multiplatform framework used to drive "smart servo" devices like Dynamixel or HerkuleX actuators.
-It has been developped at Inria Grenoble.
+It has been developped at Inria Grenoble research center.

-Linux, Mac OS and Windows operating systems are supported.
+Linux, Mac OS X and Windows operating systems are supported.
 All you need to begin moving stuff around is at least one servo, a serial port adapter and a modern C++ compiler!
 SmartServoFramework works well on Raspberry Pi or other similar boards, but will not work on arduinos nor any other microcontrollers.

 > Dynamixel devices from [Robotis](http://www.robotis.com/) and HerkuleX devices from [Dongbu Robot](http://www.dongburobot.com/) are high-performance networked actuators for robots available in wide range of sizes and strengths.
 > They have adjustable torque, speed, angle limits, and provide various feedback like position, load, voltage and temperature...